Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 1. Open the terminal
 2. Navigate to the folder where you have downloaded the script
-3. Run the following command, and you will be in the SQLite console:
+3. Run the following command, and you will be in the SQLite console environment:

 ```
 sqlite3 onlinestore.db
 ```

-4. Run the following command to load the script:
+4. In the same SQLite console environment (e.g., the line prompt starts with `sqlite>`), run the following command to load the script:

 ```
-    sqlite> .read sqlite_db.sql
+.read sqlite_db.sql
 ```

-5. Check if the table is created by running the following command:
+5. In the same SQLite console environment, check if the table is created by running the following command:

 ```
-    sqlite> .tables
+.tables
 ```

 If you see `products`, that means the script is loaded successfully, and the `product` table has been created.
+In the same SQLite console environment, you can run any SQL queries you want, including the examples covered by Chapter 1.
 You can always quit the SQLite console by typing `.quit` and pressing `Enter`.

 ## MySQL database

 MySQL is a popular open-source RDBMS.
 We would recommend you to install MySQL in different ways depending on your operating system.

-### Install MySQL on Mac
+### Install and start MySQL on Mac

 The recommended approach to install MySQL on a Mac is via [Homebrew](https://brew.sh/).
 If you don't have Homebrew installed, you can find the latest installation instructions on [Homebrew website](https://brew.sh/), and follow the instructions to install Homebrew first.